MARKET SNAPSHOT: Nasdaq Extends Loss To A Second Day As Tech Stocks Slump

 Continue Reading Below

-U.S. stock-market indexes pulled back on Monday, driven by a second straight session of firm losses in technology shares.
+Major U.S. stock-market benchmarks pulled back on Monday, driven by a second straight session of firm losses in technology shares, but the shift away from tech appears to be feeding recently unloved sectors and smaller cap stocks.

 While, at first, losses in broader indexes were largely contained, the slump started spreading.
-The S&P 500 index declined 8 points, or 0.3%, to 2,424., with seven out of the benchmark's 11 sectors trading lower.
-The technology sector was leading its losses, down 1.2%, while telecom and energy shares were up 0.9%.
+The S&P 500 index declined 8 points, or 0.3%, to 2,424, with seven out of the benchmark's 11 sectors trading lower.
+The technology sector was leading its losses, down 1.3%, while energy shares were up 0.8%.

 Friday's tech selloff wasn't surprising given how sharply these shares rallied over the past 12 months, said Karyn Cavanaugh, senior market strategist at Voya Financial.